skepner/decat/README.md

 # decat
-Utility to decompress to stdout
+Utility to auto-detect compression and decompress to stdout.
+Supports: brotli, bzip2, gzip, xz.